entrepeneur4lyf/kwaak/README.md

 #### Setup

 Once installed, you can run `kwaak init` in the project you want to use Kwaak in.
-This will create a `kwaak.toml` configuration file in the root of your project.
+This will guide you through the setup process and it will help you create a configuration file.
+See [Configuration](#configuration) for more customization options.

 Api keys can be prefixed by `env:`, `text:` and `file:` to read secrets from the environment, a text string, or a file respectively.